 Getting a Health Card

 Health cards are free and available to all Ontario residents that are eligible.
-To obtain a health card, you must go in person to a Service Ontario centre.
-In Cornwall, there are two Service Ontario centres to help you.
-One is located at 113 Second Street East and the other at 720 Fourteenth Street West.
+To obtain a health card, you must go in person to a Service Ontario center.
+In Cornwall, there are three Service Ontario centers to help you.

-- be physically present in Ontario for 153 days in any 12-month period; and
+- be physically in Ontario for 153 days in any 12‑month period

-- be physically present in Ontario for at least 153 days of the first 183 days immediately after establishing residency in the province; and
+- be physically in Ontario for at least 153 days of the first 183 days immediately after you began living in the province

 OHIP coverage normally becomes effective three months after the date you establish residency in Ontario.
 New and returning residents are strongly advised to purchase private health insurance in case you become ill during the OHIP waiting period.

 Most of your Ontario health benefits are covered across Canada.
 In Quebec, you may have to pay for physician services and then submit your receipt to your local ministry office for payment.